 The system board is equipped with an IrDA connector for wireless connectivity between your computer and peripheral devices.
 The IRDA (Infrared Data Association) specification supports data transfers of 115K baud at a distance of 1 meter.

-Connect your IrDA cable to connector J2 on the system board.
-Set "UART2 Mode" in the Integrated Peripherals setup of the Award BIOS to the type of IrDA standard supported by your device.
+Connect your IrDA cable to connector J15 on the system board.
+Set "UART2 Mode Select" in the Integrated Peripherals setup of the Award BIOS to the type of IrDA standard supported by your device.
 You must have the proper drivers installed in your operating system to use this connector.
 Refer to your operating system's manual or documentation.

-2 Pin Function
+Pin Function

-2 3 4 5 I IRTX
+IRTX

-• 2 Ground
+5 2 Ground

-3 IRRX
+2 3 IRRX

-4 N. C.
+4 IRR3

 5 VCC

-2.6.8 CPU Fan Connector
+2.6.8 CPU Fan Connectors

 The processor must be kept cool by using a fan with heatsink.
-Connect the CPU fan to the 3-pin fan connector at location JI on the system board.
+Connect the fan of the processor installed in P2-1 to location J12 and the fan of the processor installed in P2-2 to location J14.